Thursday, 30 May 2019

-The highly carcareous siltstones of the Del Rio Formation at Washita have huge blocks of Ilymatogyra packed so tightly one specimen overlaps with the next.
+The highly calcareous siltstones of the Del Rio Formation at Washita have huge blocks of Ilymatogyra packed so tightly one specimen overlaps with the next.
 If you're in the area, it is well worth a field trip.

 Tuesday, 7 May 2019

 The world was a much wetter warmer place when these big beauties roamed.
 Picture them ambling through lush vegetation and rearing young next to freshwater rivers, brackish swamps and salty ancient seas.
 Many of the dinosaur remains from the area bear the marks or remains of fossilized snails and clams.
 Perhaps predation vs a symbiotic relationship as proximity isn't always intimacy.
-The Coahuilaceratops magnacuerna is known from holotype CPC 276, a partial skeleton of an adult along with bits and pieces of skull, a section of horn, pretty complete lower jaw, smidge of upper jaw and part of the frill.
+Coahuilaceratops magnacuerna is known from holotype CPC 276, a partial skeleton of an adult along with bits and pieces of skull, a section of horn, pretty complete lower jaw, a smidge of the upper jaw and part of the frill.